 National Gorilla Suit Day

-The History Of National Gorilla Suit Day
+The History of National Gorilla Suit Day

 Observing National Gorilla Suit Day

 There are several ways for people to observe this holiday.
-One way is to purchase a used copy of MAD’s Maddest Artist Don Marin Bounces Back.
-Sure, it’s not in print anymore, but there are plenty of used books that can be bought that are still out there, many of which can be found online.
+One way is to purchase a used copy of “MAD’s Maddest Artist Don Martin Bounces Back.”
+Sure, it’s not in print anymore, but there are plenty of used copies out there, many of which can be found online.

-Another way is to attend one of the MAD Magazine parties that take place this holiday.
+Another way is to attend one of the MAD Magazine parties that take place on this holiday.
 And, of course, people can dress up in a gorilla suit.
 Just make sure to use the hashtag #NationalGorillaSuitDay on social media before putting the suit on.
 Once the suit is on, it might be hard to type on your phone.

 So, let’s all get together and celebrate National Gorilla Suit Day in style.
-While we’re dressing up as a gorilla, we might as well make sure the cupboards are filled with tasty snacks that reflect this holiday.
+While we’re dressing up as gorillas, we might as well make sure the cupboards are filled with tasty snacks that reflect this holiday.
 We’re thinking banana cream pie, banana milkshakes, and banana pudding should work out pretty well.

 When is it?

-This year (2023)
+This year (2024)

 January 31 Wednesday

-Last year (2022)
+Last year (2023)

 Topic